-Mrs. Lutz is currently working for Freeport McMoRan as the Superintendent of Curriculum Development.
-She also serves part time with The University of Arizona on a NIOSH-funded project to reduce the injuries and fatalities in the mining industry, by providing a variety of high quality training opportunities for miners in the Western US.
+Mrs. Lutz is Co-founder and managing partner of Custos Fratris, L3C.
+She is a talent optimizer that delivers evidence-based learning solutions in safety culture and safety performance for high risk industries, including transportation, mining, oil & gas, and the military.
+She has long collaborated with the University of Arizona on NIOSH-funded projects to reduce the injuries and fatalities in the mining industry, by providing a variety of high quality training opportunities for miners in the Western US.
 As the Independent Evaluator, Mrs. Lutz leads all aspects of the project evaluation including the design and administration of the evaluation instruments, statistical analysis, and reporting the outcomes.

-In addition to her work with The University of Arizona and the Colorado School of Mines, Mrs. Lutz served as a faculty member at Western Governors University – the only fully-accredited, online, competency-based university.
+In addition to her work with The University of Arizona, Mrs. Lutz served as a faculty member at Western Governors University – the only fully-accredited, online, competency-based university.
 At WGU, she worked with a large group of adult learners identified as being “at-risk” for dropping out.
 She guides them throughout their respective programs of study, helping them to understand and overcome their challenges so they can be successful in a distance learning environment.